FravBox/YagCCs/disboard bump reminder/readme.md

 **What it does**
 2dbump.tmpl - you type !d bump, yag responds with a message with some reactions on it.
 This command cannot be triggered for another 2 hours in case anyone else uses the same command in that time.

 1dbump-reaction.tmpl - Case 1: some user reacts with the specific emoji.
 This first user (only works for the first user) will be tagged in 2hrs to bump the server by executing another CC.
 Case 2: 1 minute passes without any reaction emoji clicked.
-The previous bump message is edited automatically encouraging other users to use the ``remind`` feature of yag.
+The previous bump message is edited automatically encouraging other users to use the `remind` feature of yag.
+Line 28 which starts with `{{scheduleUniqueCC 15`..
+You need to replace `15` with whatever the CC ID is of your `3reminderShout` command.

 3reminderShout.tmpl - Because we couldn't fit the actual reminder/shout for the user who reacted without hitting the max character limit, it got its own command here.
-This is the actuall post yag sends 2hrs from the moment the user clicked the emoji on the previous CC's message.
+This is the actual post yag sends 2hrs from the moment the user clicked the emoji on the previous CC's message.
+You need to find this CC's ID number in the Yag dashboard and replace `15` with this CC's ID number in `1dbump-reaction`.

 -------